Leading up to the 07 November 2018 Council Meeting, the County and Council were highly supportive of my proposal.

 To be very clear, Council is in favour of the majority of your proposal and recognizes that a campground is a great use of the land.
 Our recommendation to Council will be that the ASP be tabled, [so that] the site plan can be updated.
 (Andrew Chell, 05 Nov)

-One issue was outstanding, and that was because the County provided me with the report only a few days before the Council meeting.
-The County was fully aware and accepting of this.
-Indeed, on the evening of 06 November (the night before the Council meeting), the Briefing Notes highlighted the positives of the development and contained a single recommendation: table the proposal to allow me to address the single outstanding issue.
+One issue was outstanding: the setback from the water.
+The tips of a few campsites extended into the 30 m setback area.
+(They allowed this for another campground!)
+I was fully prepared to make the changes, and the County knew this.
+It was only outstanding because I received the County's report a few days before the Council meeting.
+On the evening of 06 November (the night before the Council meeting), the Briefing Notes highlighted the positives of the development and contained a single recommendation: table the proposal to allow me to address the setback issue.

 By the next morning, the Briefing Notes had changed.
 The Notes contained an additional page of text, all profoundly negative, and the recommendations was to kill the development.
 It died.
 Now the County is refusing to explain why and refusing to tell me what needs to happen to get this project approved.
 I have acted in good faith and have nothing to hide; the relevant records are at the bottom of this page.